-All scripts and questions must be annotated to show how and where marks have been awarded.
+All scripts and all responses must be annotated to show how and where marks have been awarded.
+The practice scripts indicate the amount of annotation expected.

 For scripts marked on RM Assessor, a selection of the following on-screen annotations are available.